 The display has a narrow bezel, about 0.6 cm wide all around.
 Including the stand, the U3419W measures 41.6 x 81 x 22.6 cm (HWD), with the height extending to 53 cm when the stand is fully raised.
 Together, the monitor and stand weigh 8.2 kg.

-The farthest right button is the on/off button, while the button next to it accesses the main menu.
-The other three let you navigate the menu system to control brightness, contrast, input sources, and a host of other settings.
-You can switch between six preset Picture modes: Standard, Movie, Game, Color Temperature, Custom Color, and ComfortView.
+That button they put at the farthest right controls power, just adjacent to it is a button that enters the main menu.
+The remaining buttons let you navigate the menu system and make selections for brightness, contrast, input sources, and many other settings.
+There are also six preset Picture modes you can switch between: Standard, Movie, Game, Color Temperature, Custom Color, and ComfortView.

 Shaping the sRGB space

-The luminosity of U3419W (i.e., its brightness per unit area) is rated at 300 candelas per meter squared (nits); I tested it at a healthy 332 nits.
-I measured a contrast ratio of 1,142:1, which is slightly better than its 1,000:1 rating.
+U3419W luminosity (brightness per unit area) is rated at 300 candelas per meter squared (nits), which I found to be a healthy 332 nits.
+The contrast ratio, which I measured at 1,142:1, is slightly better than the rated 1,000:1.

 Video playback looks good too, with reasonably bright and realistic colors, although with such a widescreen, any movie or clip at a more normal resolution will show up as black bars at both sides.